MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 As stated previously, if policy is set in MDM or GPM, that value will override any value provided by Microsoft Edge management service.
 If you want the Microsoft Edge management service policy to override MDM/GPM policy you can set the override in the  **EdgeManagementPolicyOverridesPlatformPolicy** policy.
 This is a private policy and must be set via the registry.

-> [!IMPORTANT]
-> This policy is highly experimental and will probably change in both name and functionality at any time.
-Don't take any dependencies on it and only use it for testing.

 Set the value of [EdgeManagementPolicyOverridesPlatformPolicy](/deployedge/microsoft-edge-policies#edgemanagementpolicyoverridesplatformpolicy) under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If the key isn't there you can create it.
 In the following command line example, remember to use your token ID and restart Microsoft Edge if it's open.

 ```